 Statistics show that every minute, around three Americans call a poison control center because they’ve made a mistake with their medication.
 Patient education is vital to reduce the frequency of these errors.

-There are a few key areas clinicians should focus on when sharing vital information about medications:
+There are a few key areas to focus on when sharing vital information about medications:

 Furthermore, make sure patients understand the crucial role they play in their own care.
-While education is of the utmost importance, if a patient doesn’t understand how to put that knowledge into action, your efforts will to help them will likely come up short.
+While education is of the utmost importance if a patient doesn’t understand how to put that knowledge into action, your efforts to help them will likely come up short.

 Clinicians help patients in a number of ways, including diagnosing conditions, providing treatments, recommending services, and prescribing medications.
 However, clinicians can only do so much when it comes to the action that patients actually take, which is the case with medication management.

-To support patients, clinicians can positively influence decisions with patient medication management.
+To support patients, clinicians can positively influence decisions regarding patient medication management.
 A few reasons patients often struggle with adherence include:

-Taking education and adherence one step farther, there are medication management activities that can support your efforts to help patients stick with their medication regimen.
+Taking education and medication adherence one step further, there are medication management activities that can support your efforts to help patients stick with their medication regimen.

 While the best practices we’ve already covered can apply to this age group, there are a few additional steps clinicians can take to improve success concerning medication management for seniors.